-The federal law applies to hospitals that participate in Medicare -- and that's most hospitals in the United States.
-Even so, EMTALA does not apply to hospital outpatient clinics that are not equipped to handle medical emergencies.
-But they are required to refer patients to an emergency department in close proximity.
+The federal law applies to hospitals that participate in Medicare — and that’s most hospitals in the United States.
+Even so, EMTALA doesn’t apply to hospital outpatient clinics that aren’t equipped to handle medical emergencies.
+But they’re required to refer patients to an emergency department in close proximity.

 What you’re entitled to